wyvianvalenca/PetAdoption/README.md

 - [ OK ] Allow adopters to apply to adopt
 - [ ] Allow shelters to respond applications
         > [ OK ] shelters can view all adopters that applied to adopt a pet, and their answers, and the compatibility with expected answers
-        > [ ] shelters can choose an adopter as tutor for a pet
+        > [ OK ] shelters can choose an adopter as tutor for a pet
 - [ OK ] Allow adopters to all view their applications, compatibility rate and results
 - [ ] Add initial posts
 - [ ] Update post printing (use boxed_list)